 Non tasters have a dulled sense of taste, unable to experience intensity of any sort.
 Non tasters require more spice, more fat and more sugar.
 Since average flavour is not enough for non-tasters, they have a predisposition to eat extremely sugar loaded sweets and high fatty foods thus rocketing their risk for heart disease.
 They also have a tendency to put on weight leading to obesity.

-My mom is a super taster with high sugary foods, she mostly have an intense taste when it comes to sugar.
+My mom is not a super taster with sugary foods, she mostly has minimal taste when it comes to sugar.
 I on the other hand am a non-taster with alcoholic drinks, all alcohol drinks turn to be bitter for me so I decided not to take in an alcoholic drink.